top of page

 Astried said her clutch did not feel right.
 Having learned to trust her intuition, I asked her to wheel her bike out to take a look.
 Indeed, the clutch cable was literally on the last strand.
 We found a shop that had a cable and the nice man said he would install it.

 I took a look at the cable and it seemed short.
-I questioned the man but he assured me it was correct and started to install it.
+I questioned the man, but he assured me it was correct and started to install it.
 As he tried to make it fit with a cluster of spacers and incorrect parts, I sent Astried out on my bike to check around.
 She returned with a cable from a different shop just as he was finishing.

-I jumped on the bike to test and the clutch would not engage.
+I jumped on the bike to test it.
+The clutch would not engage.
 Much as he tried, he could not figure it out.
 I adjusted it so that it worked, but the whole setup was wrong.
 Astried lead me to the shop where she got the cable and the boys put the bike on a stand.
 They looked at the cable, chuckled, and had it off in seconds.
 With the correct cable installed, the mechanic jumped on it, took it for a test.
 It was perfect.

 Face